sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/elliptic_curves.rst

 curve modulo :math:`p`, with a slider that one drags to change the prime :math:`p`.
 The interact feature of Sage is very helpful for interactively changing parameters and viewing the results.
-Type interact? for more help and examples and visit the webpage http://wiki.sagemath.org/interact.
+Type interact? for more help and examples and visit the web page http://wiki.sagemath.org/interact.

 In the code below we first define the elliptic curve :math:`E`